Home | Newsletter | Events & Meetings | Contact

 Most Viewed/Important Videos

-In December 2025, there were 124 views of videos on my "Newtown's Voice" Youtube channel.
-The following are the Top 5 most important – in my view – videos viewed in December, 2025.
+In February 2026, there were 146 views of videos on my "Newtown's Voice" Youtube channel.
+The following are the Top 5 most viewed videos viewed in March, 2026.
 Click on the video image or link below the image to see the video.

 | 2 | |